SHergibo/my-curriculum-vitae/README.md

 An administration area located in the url `/login` is where you should go to add all your informations that will be displayed on your resume.

 To use this app, you need to use [cv-2020-back](https://github.com/SHergibo/cv-2020-back) REST api at the same time.
-Without it you will not be able to add, update or view your resume informations.
+Without it you will not be able to add, update, delete or view your resume informations.

 Cv-2020 is a project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).